nussucommit/commit-championship/ChallengeStatement.md

+---
+layout: page
+title: Challenge Statement
+---

-Choose one out of the following three challenge statements
+**Choose one out of the following three challenge statements**

 ## Challenge Statement 1: How might we improve the commIT workshops to better serve the students?